moshefeit/python-text-splitter/README.md

 555555
 ```

-111111 → written to file1
+* 111111 → written to file1
-222222 → written to file2
+* 222222 → written to file2
-333333 → written to file3
+* 333333 → written to file3
-and so on...
+* and so on...

-Just download or copy the code from `Main.py`.
-And open up command prompt:
+Just download or copy the code from `Main.py` and store it yourself.
+Open up command prompt:

 1. `cd path/to/main.py`
 2. `python main.py`